-Hessian dialect expression for one intoxication; see there also other expressions.
+Hessian dialect expression for one intoxication; see also other expressions there.

-General term for an emotional state of exaggerated ecstasy or an intense feeling of happiness that lifts someone beyond his normal emotional state.
-Such a condition is caused among other things by psychotropic substances.
-These are substances that influence the human psyche.
-Depending on the active ingredient, this is associated with disturbances of the state of consciousness, cognitive abilities, perception, affect and behavior.
-As a result, the intoxication by enjoyment of alcohol treated.
-Overconsumption of alcohol causes disinhibition, increased emotionality, memory inhibition, numbness and overconfidence.
-In early civilizations, excessive consumption of alcohol on certain occasions was a ritualized custom until it was completely consumed by drunkenness.
-Until the Middle Ages, excessive intoxication was considered normal.
-From the 16th century it was ostracized and from the 19th century increasingly as a disease ( alcoholism ).
+General term for an emotional state of exaggerated ecstasy or an intense feeling of happiness that raises someone beyond their normal emotional state.
+Such a condition is caused, among other things, by psychotropic substances.
+These are active ingredients that affect the human psyche.
+Depending on the active ingredient, this is associated with disorders in the level of consciousness, cognitive abilities, perception, affect and behavior.
+As a result, the intoxication becomes by enjoying alcohol treated.
+When consumed excessively, alcohol causes disinhibition, increased emotionality, inhibition of thinking, numbness and overestimation of yourself.
+In early high cultures, excessive drinking to drunkenness was a ritualized custom on certain occasions.
+Excessive intoxication was considered normal until the Middle Ages.
+From the 16th century it was outlawed and from the 19th century it became increasingly a disease ( alcoholism ) considered.

-The state of intoxication is a state of arousal or twilight lasting for a few minutes, usually accompanied by a misunderstanding of the situation in the form of hallucinations and always leaving a complete or partial amnesia (loss of memory).
-In the case of alcohol intoxication, mental disinhibition first occurs, an increased urge to speak and to move, with a frequent transition to depression and aggression, which can increase to the point of destructiveness.
-After the decay of intoxication, they often show up as hangover designated poisoning after-effects.
-Alcohol consumption leads in stages of well-being and feelings of happiness in extreme cases to complete frenzy and may even end in death.
+The state of intoxication is a state of excitement or twilight that lasts for minutes to hours, which is usually accompanied by misunderstanding of the situation in the form of illusions and always leaves behind complete or partial amnesia (loss of memory).
+In the case of alcohol poisoning, mental disinhibition initially occurs, increased urge to speak and move with frequent transition to depression and aggression, which can increase to the point of being destructive.
+After the intoxication subsides often show up as Male cat designated poisoning aftermath.
+Alcohol consumption leads in stages from well-being and happiness in extreme cases to intoxication and can even be fatal.
 The stages of development in thousandth :

-The tolerability of alcohol, that is, the amount of which it enters into a state of intoxication, depends on age, physical constitution, gender, type of person, and drinking speed.
-Women and especially East Asians, indigenous peoples of America and Aboriginal Australia have less ADH, ALDH and other degradation enzymes and are drunk faster and longer.
-An entirely different criterion is the health-compatible or harmless amount of alcohol with regular (daily) enjoyment.
-This is stated differently in the relevant literature and varies considerably between 20 to 60 grams of alcohol daily (see below health ).
-Alcohol has high nutritional value, around 95% are converted into energy.
+The tolerability of alcohol, i.e. the amount from which it becomes intoxicated depends on age, physical constitution, gender, type of person and the drinking speed.
+Women and especially East Asians, Indigenous Peoples of America and Aboriginal Australians have less ADH, ALDH and other breakdown enzymes and are therefore drunk faster and longer.
+A completely different criterion is the alcohol-compatible or harmless amount of alcohol with regular (daily) consumption.
+This is stated differently in the relevant literature and varies considerably between 20 to 60 grams of alcohol per day (see under health ).
+Alcohol is high nutritional value, around 95% are converted into energy.

-The consumed alcohol goes first from the stomach (20%) and small intestine (80%) into the bloodstream and then into the body tissue (resorption).
-The division depends on the amount of blood (about 5 to 7l) and the body size or body area, the more extensive, the better the alcohol is distributed.
-However, fatty tissue hardly absorbs alcohol.
-Therefore, in a tall, lean person alcohol is more distributed and there is relatively less concentration of alcohol in the blood compared to a small, fat person.
-The intake is relatively slow and is (depending on the stomach contents) completed only one to two hours after drinking.
-The calculation of the alcohol level is below Blood Alcohol Concentration (BAK) described.
+The alcohol consumed goes straight from the stomach (20%) and small intestine (80%) into the bloodstream and then into the body tissue (absorption).
+The distribution depends on the amount of blood (approx. 5 to 7l) and the body size or body area, the more extensive, the better the alcohol is distributed.
+However, fatty tissue can hardly absorb alcohol.
+Therefore, alcohol is distributed more in a tall, lean person and there is relatively less alcohol concentration in the blood compared to a small, fat person.
+The intake is relatively slow and (depending on the contents of the stomach) is only completed one to two hours after the end of drinking.
+The calculation of the alcohol level is below Blood Alcohol Concentration (BAK).